• Home

 What is the right to work process?

-Right to work checks at the University are carried out by a member of the HR Services and Resourcing team.
+Right to work checks at the University are carried out by a member of the People Operations and Talent Acquisition teams.

 The check must be completed before an individual can commence any paid work or unpaid voluntary work duties with the University to ensure compliance with UKVI legislation.